YAEemf/PWM_test/README.md

 # PWM_test

-PWM waveform generation test using FPGA
+Test of PWM waveform generation with FPGA